 Enter Lo-Fi, or Low Fidelity Music and other digital technologies designed to improve the work and school-at-home experience through a genre of tech known as “productivity apps”, powered by neuroscience.

-For additional suggestions on how to improve your home’s acoustical environment be sure to read How Acoustic Panels Can Help Mute “Loud” Interior Designs.
+To learn how to improve your home’s acoustical environment be sure to read:

 The Attention Drainage Effect Theory

 Although music affects individuals in different ways, the basic concept is explained in the theory of Attention Drainage Effect which occurs when distractions cause diminished attention capacity or unconscious “drainage” when performing a single task.